 The ear has three main parts: external ear, middle ear and inner ear.
 They all have different, but important, features that facilitate hearing and balance.

-The external ear, also called the auricle or pinna, is the loop of cartilage and skin that is attached to outside of the head.
+The external ear, also called the auricle or pinna, is the loop of cartilage and skin that is attached to the outside of the head.
 It works much like a megaphone.
-Sound is funneled through the external ear and piped into the external auditory canal, according to Nebraska Medicine.
-The auditory canal is the part of the ear hole that can easily be seen when looking an ear up close.
+Sound waves are funneled through the external ear and piped into the external auditory canal, according to Nebraska Medicine.
+The auditory canal is the part of the ear hole that can easily be seen when looking at an ear up-close.

 The sound waves pass through the auditory canal and reach the tympanic membrane, better known as the eardrum.
-Just like a drum being hit be a drumstick, the thin sheet of connective tissue vibrates when sound waves strike it.
+Just like when a drum is hit by a drumstick, the thin sheet of connective tissue vibrates when sound waves strike it.

 The vibrations pass through the tympanic membrane and enter the middle ear, also called the tympanic cavity.
 The tympanic cavity is lined with mucosa and filled with air and the auditory ossicles, which are three tiny bones called the malleus (hammer), incus (anvil), and stapes (stirrup), according to Encyclopedia Britannica.

 As the bones vibrate, the stapes pushes a structure called the oval window in and out, according to the National Library of Medicine (NLM).
 This action is passed on to the inner ear and the cochlea, a fluid-filled, spiral-shaped structure that contains the spiral organ of Corti, which is the receptor organ for hearing.
 Tiny hair cells in this organ translate the vibrations into electrical impulses that are carried to the brain by sensory nerves.